joebacchus/joebacchus.github.io/content/entries/mbqc_thesis.md

 ---
 title: Erroneous Measurement-Based Quantum Computing
-description: A master's thesis exploring how the ZX-calculus and percolation theory can help to manage faulty quantum computers.
+description: Can we exploit a graphical language and the topology of physical qubits to better understand faulty quantum computers?
 location: Oxford
 date: 2024-01-01
 draft: false